The DofE Award is the world’s leading youth achievement award, giving millions of 14 to 24-year-olds the opportunity to be the very best they can be.

 Karate as a physical module of DofE

-Choosing to participate in Shotokan karate with us can count towards the Physical Section of your Duke of Edinburgh’s Award and Shiranamikai has helped a number of people achieve their target DofE modules in a physical activity.
-Please check applicability with your DofE Leader before attending.
+Choosing to participate in Shotokan karate with Shiranamikai can count towards the Physical Section of your Duke of Edinburgh’s Award.
+We have helped a number of people achieve their target DofE modules.
+Please check applicability with your DofE Leader before commencing.

-Learning karate has a multitude of benefits – increasing strength and stamina as well as the self-defence side but it is also a great way to control and alleviate stress.
+Learning karate has a multitude of benefits: increasing strength and stamina, self-defence, and wellbeing – practising karate is a superb method to control and alleviate stress.

 You don’t need to be fit to start.
-Students can attend classes from 1-4 times each week and progress at their own pace.
+Students can attend classes from once to several times each week and progress at their own pace.
 Goals can be set with targets such as gradings every three months or competitions twice per year.
-But all are for personal development and not strictly enforced.
+All are for personal development and not strictly enforced, but participants are expected to apply themselves.

 We also have access to additional training courses provided through our governing body, The Japan Karate Association in England.
 The JKA World Federation currently operates in more than 100 countries worldwide, and with Shotokan being the most popular style of karate, you’ll never be far from a dojo.